DatabayAG/TestArchiveCreator/README.md

 VERSIONS
 --------
+1.1.0 for ILIAS 5.2 and 5.3 (2018-05-07)
+- compatibility for ILIAS 5.3
+- fixed output of question ids on console when run by cron
+- added an index.html to the archive

 1.0.3 for ILIAS 5.2 (2018-02-08)
 - new config setting to keep the creation directory after zipping
 - logging of the phantomjs command line with INFO level